Are Autism Treatments Working?

 Important nutrients to try to help build on natural neurological and systemic health include calcium, magnesium, choline, CoQ10 production in the body, Vitamin B complexes, Vitamin C, A, D3, plus essential amino acids, MSM, RNA and DNA ingredients.

 These are all essential to brain and normal health development and maintenance.
-To this effect our Total Balance Premium (or Standard) could be of overall help; with our Omega 3/DHA (Premium or QH Ultra); and a suitable formula from our Neuro-Natural range, depending on the age and individual status of the patient.
+To this effect our Total Balance Premium (or Standard) could be of overall help; with our Omega 3/DHA (Plus or QH Premium); and a suitable formula from our Neuro-Natural range, depending on the age and individual status of the patient.

 These can all help along with dietary, exercise, and importantly cognitive aids.